DiweiZhu/OpenStackClient-CS6620NEU21Fall/README.md

 As mentioned above, in a high level, OpenStackClient should utilize methods from OpenStackSDK to provide users with consistent CLI commands for OpenStack services.

-The design for that purpose is:
+The tasks for that purpose is:
 1. Add commands of services (nova, neutron, cinder, glance, keystone) into OpenStackClient, so that users have a CLI with a consistent style.
-For this, it doesn't matter if the OpenStackClient is using client-specific libraries or OpenStackSDK, because the behavior should be the same.
 2. Migrate OpenstackClient from using client-specific libraries to using OpenStackSDK.

 For our project, we need to do:
 1. Migrate nova and cinder commands from using their specific client to using OpenStackSDK.
-2. Find cinder commands that are supported in cinderclient but not supported in OpenStackClient, and add them into OpenStackClient.
+2. Find nova and cinder commands that are supported in novaclient and cinderclient but not supported in OpenStackClient, and add them into OpenStackClient.

 For the first task, our methodology is:
 1. Find out all commands of the two services in OpenStackClient, that are still using either novaclient or cinderclient methods.
 2. For all of these commands, track them in the code base and find out which APIs their client-specific methods are ultimately calling.
 3. Find corresponding methods in OpenStackSDK that are calling the same APIs.
 4. If the corresponding methods exist in OpenStackSDK, change code of the commands to use the methods.
-5. If they do not exist, send requests to the API directly in OpenStackClient.
+5. If they do not exist, send requests to the API directly in OpenStackClient or add them into the OpenStackSDK if possible.
 6. Write unit tests and functional tests to make sure the modified methods act as expected.

 For the second task, our methodology is similar: